-Mariz Tadros is a fellow with the Participation team specialising in the politics and human development of the Middle East.
+Mariz Tadros is a IDS research fellow specialising in the politics and human development of the Middle East.
 Areas of specialisation include democratisation, Islamist politics, gender, sectarianism, human security and religion and development.

 Prior to joining IDS Mariz was an assistant professor of political science at the American University in Cairo, where she taught development studies for many years at an undergraduate and graduate level.

 For almost ten years, Mariz worked as a journalist for the English language newspaper Al-Ahram Weekly where she published over 300 articles on a variety of subjects including civil society, women in Egypt and the Arab region, poverty and social justice.
 She has extensive experience as a development practitioner and worked as a consultant for many international organisations including the Ford Foundation.
 Mariz obtained her doctorate from Queen Elizabeth House, University of Oxford in 2004.

 Since joining IDS, she has been involved in leading several multidisciplinary, multi-country initiatives including one on women and politics and one on gender and religion.

 Mariz is author of two books:

 Women the world over are being prevented from engaging in politics.
 Women’s political leadership of any sort is a rarity and a career in politics rarer still.
 More details

 Settling After the Revolts?
 Egypt’s Political Settlements and Violent Transition

 The uprisings in the Arab region generated much hope among significant proportions of the population that a rupture with the status quo would herald a new era marked by bread, freedom and social justice/human dignity, the catchphrase of many of the revolts.
 More details